sjkimplus/personal_projects/cat_game/README.md

 ### Game Objective
 Feed as many cats as possible within the given time to score points.
 Avoid feeding the dogs to maximize your game time.

+### How To Run This Game
+In order to run this game you need to download Processing (https://processing.org/download) and python on your device.

 Enjoy your time with the hungry Campus Cats! 🐱🐟